ngomez93/discord_onduty/README.md

-# 🚓🚒 On Duty Discord Sync for SEM_InteractionMenu
+# 🚓🚒 On Duty Discord Sync for SEM_InteractionMenu, ESX or Qbcore

 This resource syncs **on-duty LEO** and **on-duty Fire** player counts to **Discord channels** if your using the SEM_InteractionMenu, ESX or QbCore.
 Uses `SEM_InteractionMenu` client exports to check duty status and updates two separate channels in Discord with live counts.